Alpha-fetoprotein (AFP) Test

 Frequently Asked Questions (FAQs)

-What is an Alpha-fetoprotein (AFP) test?
+What is the Alpha-fetoprotein (AFP) test?

 A blood test measuring alpha-fetoprotein levels in pregnant women.

-Why is the AFP test done?
+Why is the AFP test performed?

 To screen for potential fetal abnormalities and birth defects.